As the environment becomes an ever-pressing subject, so does the sustainability of its creatures - including bees.

 There are three main aspects to sustainability.

 Supporting nature and its natural ecosystems.
-This includes the health and longevity of animals and
+This includes the health and longevity of animals and their natural processes.

 Meeting the needs of our human society, while still making sure continuous success for generations to come.

 Making sure we are using resources in the most ethical and effective way.

 Each of these pillars is vital to sustainability for the bees and humans alike.
 Because our relationship with bees is more complex than they giving us honey and we managing their hive.
 It is much more in-depth.

 - Many of the fruits and vegetables we love require pollination.
 Avocados.
 Broccoli.
 Peaches.
 These and many more need bees’ pollination to grow and thrive.

 - Products we use everyday stem from bees pollination, like cotton, and even their beeswax, which is used in a variety of items like beauty products.